top of page

 When Minor Renovations Are Worth It

-• Your home is structurally sound but dated
+• Your home is structurally sound, but looks dated

 • You want to maximize net proceeds